-When I was first diagnosed, I didn’t know how to replace the cream soups that most of my casseroles called for.
-So I was thrilled when I found an easy recipe at Gluten-Free Utah.
 Making the soup from scratch does take a little more time than opening a can, but it cooks quickly and is healthier.
 Once you get used to making it, you won’t mind at all.
 This recipe makes a thick, condensed soup that needs to be thinned for most recipes.

-3 Tb. sweet rice flour or rice flour, or 2 Tb. cornstarch
+- 3 Tablespoons sweet rice flour or white rice flour or 2 Tablespoons cornstarch or tapioca starch

-1 tsp. chicken bouillon granules or 1 bouillon cube (be sure it's gluten free)
+- 1 teaspoon chicken bouillon granules or 1 bouillon cube (be sure it's gluten free)

-1/2 tsp. salt (or to taste depending on how the soup will be used and how salty your bouillon is)
+- 1/2 teaspoon salt (or to taste depending on how the soup will be used and how salty your bouillon is)